MarouaJaoua/DataStewardship1/README.md

 ### License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the **CC BY-NC-SA 3.0 IGO** license - see the LICENSE.md file for details